-Units: 3.00 - CSU 36.0 hours lecture, 54.0 hours lab Prerequisite: ID-110 or ARCHT-110 Recommended code application, and human dimensions are related to anthropometrics and proxemics and the use of space for special populations will be applied to student projects.
-(Formerly ID-212 and DRFT-263) Same as ARCHT-190
+Prerequisite: ID-110 or ARCHT-110.
+Recommended Preparation: ARCHT-120 and ID-103.

+Includes the design process, methods, and presentations of interior commercial spaces.
+Schematic planning, code application, and human dimensions are related to anthropometrics and proxemics and the use of space for special populations will be applied to student projects.
+(Formerly ID-212 and DRFT-263) Same as ARCHT-190.